 12. Tibães Monastery

-In 1986, the Portuguese State buys this remarkable building and, in the following years, several interventions took place and total restoration to the monastery and surroundings saved it from total loss.
+In 1986, the Portuguese State bought this remarkable building and, in the following years, several interventions took place and total restoration to the monastery and surroundings saved it from total loss.
 Nowadays, people can visit it and admire its architecture.